-- 5101.Responsible Conduct of Research (1:1:0:0).
+5101.Responsible Conduct of Research (1:1:0).
 This course will address the regulatory and ethical environment of today's biomedical research as well as such topics as authorship and data management.
 The class format is lectures and case discussions.
-Course is required for all GSBS students. - Subject Prefix indicates course subject (GSBS = Interdisciplinary Graduate School of Biomedical Sciences) - First digit in course number Indicates the academic level of the course.
+Course is required for all GSBS students.

+Subject Prefix - indicates course subject (GSBS = Interdisciplinary Graduate School of Biomedical Sciences)

+First digit in course number - Indicates the academic level of the course.
 Graduate standing is a prerequisite for enrollment in all courses numbered in the 5000 series or above and are intended only for graduate students (except for seniors who are within 12 hours of graduation and whose enrollment has been authorized by the GSBS Dean).
-Although graduate students occasionally enroll in undergraduate courses to fill out deficiencies in their preparation for graduate work, coursework credited toward a graduate degree must, except in rare instances and with prior GSBS Dean approval, be of graduate level (5000 series or above). - Second digit in course number Indicates the semester hour credit of the course.
-Thus, GSBS 5101 is a graduate-level course with 1 semester hour of credit. - Last two digits of course number The distinguishing numbers of the course. - Numbers in Parentheses (1:1:0:0) The first number denotes the total number of credit hours for a course, the second number represents lecture hours, the third number represents lab hours, and the fourth number represents other hours such as precept.
+Although graduate students occasionally enroll in undergraduate courses to fill out deficiencies in their preparation for graduate work, coursework credited toward a graduate degree must, except in rare instances and with prior GSBS Dean approval, be of graduate level (5000 series or above).

+Second digit in course number - Indicates the semester hour credit of the course.
+Thus, GSBS 5101 is a graduate-level course with 1 semester hour of credit.

+Last two digits of course number - The distinguishing numbers of the course.

+Numbers in Parentheses (1:1:0) - The first number denotes the total number of credit hours for a course, the second number represents lecture hours, and the third number represents lab hours.
 When the letter V precedes the numbers (e.g., V1-6), this indicates the class is a variable credit course.
-Such courses are ordinarily research courses and permit enrollment for any number of hours up to the limit indicated by the second number in the parentheses. - Prerequisites Some courses have specific prerequisites that must be met before the student can enroll. - Instructional Method information in parenthesis after the course description describes the course instructional method, defined as: - (F) Traditional, face-to-face course; - (H) Hybrid course with combination of face-to-face and significant web-based instruction; - (O) Online course with most, if not all, web-based instruction;
+Such courses are ordinarily research courses and permit enrollment for any number of hours up to the limit indicated by the second number in the parentheses.

+Prerequisites - Some courses have specific prerequisites that must be met before the student can enroll.

+Instructional Method - information in parenthesis after the course description describes the course instructional method, defined as:

+(F) Traditional, face-to-face course;

-(IVC) A course in which synchronous instruction is delivered via two-way transmission between an instructor and student who are not in the same physical location.
+- (H) Hybrid course with combination of face-to-face and significant web-based instruction; - (O) Online course with most, if not all, web-based instruction; - (IVC) A course in which synchronous instruction is delivered via two-way transmission between an instructor and student who are not in the same physical location.

-Courses with more than one instructional method (e.g., F, IVC) indicates instructional method varies by course section.
+Courses with more than one instructional method (e.g., F/IVC) indicates instructional method varies by course section.